 How many times have you woken up with your face puffed up and swollen?
 Quite often, right?
 Facial swelling is a common condition caused by a plethora of factors such as lack of sleep, excess alcohol, and stress.
 Sometimes, it can also be a result of an injury or an underlying medical condition.
 The good news is you can treat your facial swelling once you know the root cause.
-So, let us explore the different causes of facial swelling and some simple home remedies that can help you reduce swelling on your face.
+So, let us explore the different causes of facial swelling as well as how to reduce face swelling with some simple home remedies.

 In This Article

 Facial swelling is described as the enlargement of the face either due to inflammation of facial tissues or due to fluid buildup.
 Also known as facial edema, swelling commonly occurs on the lips, cheeks, and eyelids.
 Sometimes it may extend to the throat or neck region as well.

 There are a variety of factors that may cause your face to swell up.
 Hop onto the next section to look at them in detail.

 Facial swelling occurs in reaction to an injury or an invasion by a foreign substance.
 When your body is exposed to a foreign substance or a trauma, it releases chemicals to protect the face.
 As a result, your inflammatory cells become activated and your face swells up.
 The following are some of the common reasons behind facial swelling: